-In pursuing a client's objectives, our litigators often recommend arbitration, mediation, or other forms of alternative dispute resolution (ADR) as the best way to address a dispute.
+In pursuing a client's objectives, our attorneys often recommend arbitration, mediation, or other forms of alternative dispute resolution (ADR) as the best way to address a dispute.
 We work with our clients to develop a course of action based on the importance of the matter, the economics of litigation versus using ADR, and the probability of the outcome.
 At times, disputes cannot be resolved through ADR.
-These matters are handled by litigators who possess significant courtroom experience and a strong record of success in intellectual property and contract litigation.
+These matters are handled by attorneys who possess significant courtroom experience and have a strong record of success in intellectual property and contract formation and litigation.